MileHacker Logo

 Krakow experiences a temperate climate with four distinct seasons.
 Summer (June-August) is the warmest, with average temperatures from 15-25°C (59-77°F), occasionally reaching 30°C (86°F).
 July notes the highest monthly average rainfall, often as short, heavy thunderstorms.
 Humidity is moderate to high, with long days.

-Spring (April-May) and Autumn (September-October) have pleasant, mild weather, typically 5-15°C (41-59°F).
+Spring (April-May) and Autumn (September-October) have pleasant, pleasant weather, typically 5-15°C (41-59°F).
 Rainfall is moderate, and humidity low to moderate.
 Spring brings blooms, and autumn features foliage.
 Winter (November-March) is cold, averaging -5-5°C (23-41°F), with common snowfall and shorter daylight hours.

 Seasonal Climate Overview